-т Here are some important things to keep in mind about these benefits: I I M • We cover prescribed drugs and medications, as described in the chart beginning on the next page.
-M P O • All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.
-P O R T • The calendar year deductible is: \$250 per person (\$500 per family) under both High Option and Standard Option.
-The calendar year deductible does not apply to prescription drugs.
-R T A N • The non-PPO benefits are the regular benefits of this Plan.
+- We cover prescribed drugs and medications, as described in the chart beginning on page 51. - All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible does not apply to prescription drugs. - The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply.
-A N Τ • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. Т
+When no PPO provider is available, non-PPO benefits apply. - Certain prescription drugs and supplies require prior approval by SAMBA and/or Medco before providing benefits. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.